Services

 Inspection and Evaluation

-Complete evaluation of a piano's current physical condition, with a comprehensive written report.
+Complete evaluation of a piano's current physical condition with a comprehensive written report.
 Useful before buying or selling a piano, or to get a sense of your current piano's care needs.

 Professional cleaning of your piano, including the keys, action, key bed, soundboard, plate, pedals, and case.
+I offer a basic exterior cleaning of all areas you may see or touch, as well as a comprehensive cleaning which also includes interior mechanical areas of the piano.

 "How often should I get my piano tuned?"